Toolbox Reference#

 The retry

-script is used for retrying a command for a given amount of times at
+script is used for retrying a command at

 given time intervals – waiting for resources to become available or waiting